 2 Corinthians 5:21

 By all means, bake cookies, drive around in your pajamas to look at lights, make gingerbread houses laden down with colorful candy, sing the carols, deck the halls, and give gifts that bring the biggest smiles Christmas morning.
-You can even keep the fun of Santa and elvish shenanigans if you want (but throw out the list).

-Just let all your celebrations be the outflow of a heart of gratitude to the One who came.
+Whatever you do, just let all your celebrations be the outflow of a heart of gratitude to the One who came.

 More reading on Santa, Advent, & Christmas: